What is an Organic Solar Cell?

 Pros

 The other big advantage is flexibility.
-Organic solar cells can be made incredibly flexible.
+Organic solar cells can be made incredibly flexible (explore some challenges faced by flexible solar panels).
 Again, this makes them attractive for many structure-type applications.
 It also makes them suitable for wearable and portable products.
 Imagine being able to carry a light, rolled up solar panel wherever you go!

 Manufacturing organic solar cells is potentially more economical due to the ability to use so-called roll-to-roll processing technology.
 This type of processing allows very rapid throughputs and is therefore potentially a very cheap method of production.